Chohyoeun/OSS_FinalProject/README.md

 # Conerstone Hall Map

 ### What does this project do?
-The project brings in a 3D modeling Cornerstone Hall to show visually and provide information on each space.
+This project brings in a 3D modeling Cornerstone Hall to show visually and provide information on each space.

 ### Why is this project useful?
 This project is useful because it provides a service that informs users of space information in Cornerstone Hall.